-This major project is delivering fire and weed management actions across the lower Gulf of Carpentaria, over approx. 68,400 km2 across Queensland and the Northern Territory through to June 2017.
-It has been funded for four years through the Federal Governments Biodiversity Fund (Northern Round).
-Indigenous fire knowledge and best practice scientific methods are being implemented together to protect and enhance landscape values, coordinate wildfire prevention across multiple tenures in the lower Gulf and reduce carbon emissions.
-Through early season burning, this project will protect against uncontrolled wildfire and be the last line of defence against the westerly spread of Weeds of National Significance (WoNS) species to the Northern Territory (namely Rubber Vine).
+This major project came to an end at 30 June 2017.
+It delivered fire and weed management actions over approx. 68,400 km across the lower Gulf of Carpentaria in both Queensland and the Northern Territory.
+The project was funded for four years through the Federal Government's Biodiversity Fund (Northern Round).
+Indigenous fire knowledge and best practice scientific methods were implemented together to protect and enhance landscape values and coordinate wildfire prevention across multiple tenures.
+This project delivered extensive weed control which acted as the last line of defence against the westerly spread of Weeds of National Significance (WoNS) species to the Northern Territory (predominately Rubber Vine).